Katie Stam: Personal life

 In January 2010, Stam's boyfriend, Brian Irk, proposed to her.
 They married in July 2010.

-Katie Stam Irk gave birth to daughter, Charlotte Bell, in August 2013, a second daughter named Rose Lee Esther was born in May 2015.
+Katie Stam Irk gave birth to a daughter in August 2013, and to a second daughter in May 2015.

 On October 31, 2016, she gave birth to a son, whose name was determined by the outcome of the 2016 World Series.
 Stam Irk's husband is a Chicago Cubs fan.
 So when the couple found out she was pregnant, they decided that if the Chicago Cubs won the World Series, their son would be named Wrigley.
 If the Cleveland Indians won, then he would be named Oliver.
 Their son remained unnamed for three days, until the Cubs beat the Indians in Game 7 on November 3, 2016, and he was given the name Wrigley Oliver.